1mpactin9/2048/docs/benchmark.md

 | 8×8 | basic (d=2) | 1,245 | 415× |
 | 8×8 | medium (d=4) | 21,576 | 7,192× |

-### What's happening here
+### What's happening

-`Engine::suggest_action_for` evaluates three categories of candidate:
+`Engine::suggest_action_for` evaluates three candidate types:

-1. **Directional moves** — 4 expectimax searches (one per direction)
+1. **Directional moves** — 4 searches, one per direction.
-2. **Delete candidates** — O(n²) searches, one per occupied cell
+2. **Delete candidates** — O(n²) searches, one per occupied cell.
-3. **Swap candidates** — Up to 48 sampled pairs, each with a full expectimax search
+3. **Swap candidates** — up to 48 sampled pairs, each with a full search.

-At `auto` or `basic(d=2)` depth, each individual search is cheap (~10–50 μs), so the total stays under 1.4 ms. At `medium(d=4)`, each search balloons to ~400–500 μs, and with dozens of candidates the total hits 20+ ms.
+At `auto` or `basic (d=2)`, each search is cheap (~10–50 μs), so totals stay under 1.4 ms. At `medium (d=4)`, each search balloons to ~400–500 μs, and dozens of candidates push the total past 20 ms.

 ### Implications for the Web Worker

-The worker has a 2-second hard timeout per decision.
-Even at d=4 on a stuck board, the worst case (~22 ms) is well within budget.
-But on a larger board with more occupied cells, this could approach the limit — which is why the default AI mode in the browser uses `depth=0` (auto) rather than fixed medium/advanced.
+The worker has a 2-second timeout per decision.
+Even the worst case here (~22 ms) is well within budget.
+But a larger board with more occupied cells could push closer to the limit — which is why the browser defaults to `depth=0` (auto) instead of fixed medium/advanced.

----

 ## Phase 3: Predictive Search (RNG Manipulation Mode)

-Compares plain expectimax against the deterministic ("cheat") variant that peeks the ChaCha20 spawn stream.
-The predictive search collapses each chance node from up to 12 branches (6 empty cells × {2, 4}) down to exactly 1, so the same node budget reaches much deeper plies.
+Compares plain expectimax against the deterministic "cheat" variant, which peeks the ChaCha20 spawn stream.
+Predictive search collapses each chance node from up to 12 branches (6 empty cells × {2, 4}) down to exactly 1, so the same node budget reaches much deeper plies.

 | Size | State | Plain μs | Predictive μs | Speedup |
 |------|-------|---------:|--------------:|--------:|